HarshmanEarley/MScCapstone/README.md

 # :wrench: Installation

-Once all files have been downloaded, root/R/main.R must be accessed from the codebase in order to update path variables.
+Once all files have been downloaded, root/R/main.R must be configured in order to specify path variables.

 -   PATH_WD - Root of working directory from Github clone
 -   PATH_DB - Root of database directory downloaded from Google Drive

 **NB**

--   paths must end in a “/” separators
+-   **paths must end in a “/” separators
-    (e.g. /Users/root1/Documents/CreditCardDefault/)
+    (e.g. /Users/root1/Documents/CreditCardDefault/)**
--   Windows directories must have either “\\\\” or “/” separators
+-   **Windows directories must have either “\\\\” or “/” separators**

 Once all fields have been filled, run main.R to load all required files into memory.